wgnet/clacks/readme.md

 Servers are expected to respond with Answers for the Handlers to send back.
 ```

 Implementing a server can be done without needing to override a single internal method.
-In most cases, overriding server methods should not be necessary; creating functionaly is all done using `interfaces`, so unless you wish to change or override a very low-level behaviour of how the server works, (like how it executes commands), you should not need to override any internal methods.
+In most cases, overriding server
+methods should not be necessary; creating functionality is all done using `interfaces`, so unless you wish to change
+or override a very low-level behaviour of how the server works, (like how it executes commands),
+you should not need to override any internal methods.

 ```python
 import clacks